MartinKotac/JupyterNotebooks/README.md

 Survey analysis on personal scientific research about Social interactions in Virtual reality worlds.

-Finally comparing popular Boosting algorithms with Dense Feed Forward Neural Network and LSTM on popular datasets
+Finally comparing popular Boosting algorithms with Dense Feed Forward Neural Network and LSTM on kaggle datasets